 Modern mobile homes have been designed and built to be energy efficient.
 Install smoke alarms as recommended above.
 In older mobile homes that are not well insulated compared to present standards, extreme heat or cold can be transferred from the outside to the inside through poorly insulated walls and roof.
 This may create a thermal barrier which can prevent the smoke from reaching an alarm mounted on the ceiling.
-In such units, install the smoke alarm on an inside wall with the top edge of the alarm a minimum of 4" (10 cm) and a maximum of 12" (30.5 cm) below the ceiling.
+In such units, install the smoke alarm on an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling.

 If you are not sure about the insulation in your mobile home, or if you notice that the outer walls and ceiling are either hot or cold compared to the room air temperature, install the alarm on an inside wall.
-NFPA 72 (National Fire Protection Association) requires smoke alarms be installed in each sleeping area.
+CAN/ULC-S553 and NFPA 72 require smoke alarms be installed in or near each sleeping area.

-WARNING: TEST YOUR ALARM OPERATION AFTER MOBILE HOME HAS BEEN IN STORAGE OR UNOC-CUPIED, AND AT LEAST ONCE A WEEK DURING USE.
+▲ WARNING: TEST YOUR ALARM OPERATION AFTER MOBILE HOME HAS BEEN IN STORAGE OR UNOC-CUPIED, AND AT LEAST ONCE A WEEK DURING USE.